Liebowitz Longevity Medicine

 What is Prolozone Therapy?

 Prolozone therapy is a series of injections that can help heal joints and ligaments.
-The injections usually contain a numbing agent to eliminate pain during the injection, a form of oxygen called ozone gas, and one or several nutrients including vitamins and minerals.
+The injections usually contain a numbing agent to eliminate pain during the injection and ozone gas.

 Evidence shows that prolozone therapy helps many conditions, including: